HenryLange/fantasy-nhl-optimizer/_posts/2025-09-12-week-one-and-a-half.md

 Additionally, this post was supposed to be released yesterday; however, some of the problems I ran into caused me to have to research for a long time, and I wasn't able to get all my code as well as this post out at the exact time.
 Nevertheless, I will continue to follow my schedule/structure that I planned at the start of this project.

-You can find my code for this week in the [code](https://henrylange.github.io/fantasy-nhl-optimizer/code/) section.
+You can find my code for this week in the [week 1.5 code](https://henrylange.github.io/fantasy-nhl-optimizer/code/week-one-and-a-half/) section.

 ---